 6.3.7 If only editorial updates are required to a WTSA resolution, the necessary editorial amendments could be entrusted by WTSA to TSB in the publication of the Resolution.

 6.3.8 All PP and WTSA Resolutions in the same category/subject should be examined and reviewed during the preparation of WTSA in regional preparatory meetings and inter-regional coordination meetings.
-A WTSA Resolution streamlining candidates list should be provided by TSB based on all of the liaisons (ref to 6.3.3) for further consideration of ITU-T members.
+A WTSA Resolution streamlining candidates list, in particular working methods documents, should be provided by TSB based on all of the liaisons (ref to 6.3.3) for informationof ITU-T members.

-7 Guidelines for drafting WTSA Resolutions
+7 Guidelines for drafting new WTSA Resolutions

-The following principles are be followed to the extent possible to help the ITU membership to draft proposals, so that resolutions of the World Telecommunication Standardization Assembly are concise and ITU-T focused; implementable; effective; and stay abreast with the evolution of telecommunication and information technologies and the ICT standardization environment.
+The following principles are suggested to be followed to help the ITU membership to draft proposals, so that resolutions of the World Telecommunication Standardization Assembly are concise and ITU-T focused; implementable; effective; and stay abreast with the evolution of telecommunication and information technologies and the ICT standardization environment.

-At WTSA, the in-force WTSA resolutions should be examined with the objective to suppress completed/obsolete ones and parts thereof based on contribution from ITU MS and ITU-T SM.

-If no change is to be made to the substance of the WTSA resolution, no editorial updates (such as date/venue of conference) will be made to the WTSA resolution, i.e. it should remain as is (unchanged).

-All similar/related subjects should be addressed in one single WTSA resolution to the extent possible ("stand-alone principle").
+All similar/related subjects are recommended to be concise and be addressed in one single WTSA resolution to the extent possible ("stand-alone principle").
 Thus, in general, revising an existing WTSA resolution is preferable to adding a new WTSA resolution.

-Normally a WTSA resolution should not exceed four A4-pages (except Resolutions 1 and 2).

 The "preamble" part of a WTSA resolution should be as concise as possible, summarizing key rationales for justification.
-It is undesirable to repeat the "preamble" part of the relevant PP resolution, it is enough to include reference to this resolution.
-Normally it should not exceed one A4-page.
-While any additional explanation and justification such as a detailed chronicle of events, bibliography, historical activities and achievements could be submitted as background material in a contribution, their inclusion shall be avoided in the adopted final WTSA resolution text.
+It is undesirable to repeat the exact texts of "preamble" part of the relevant PP resolution, and to provide reference to this resolution..
+Any additional explanation and justification such as a detailed chronicle of events, bibliography, historical activities and achievements could be submitted as background material in a contribution,

 Cross-reference to other ITU resolutions should be kept to the minimum as necessary ("minimum cross-reference principle"), at the same time striking a balance not to insert material copied from other instruments.

-Once an ITU resolution on the same/relevant subject is referenced, any duplicated justification/rational text should be avoided whereas additional ITU-T specific justification/rational could be added to this WTSA resolution ("no repetition principle").
+Once an ITU resolution on the same/relevant subject is referenced, any identicaljustification/rational text should be minimized whereas additional ITU-T specific justification/rational could be added to this WTSA resolution ("no repetition principle").

 Reference to the ITU Constitution, Convention and the General rules should prevail a reference to a resolution of a Plenipotentiary conference when applicable, and where it is strongly required, could exist together with a duplication of the referred text to make the WTSA resolution stand on its own (exception to "stand-alone principle").